Boat in pieces after explosion like a 'sonic boom' felt across Herald Island

+"I thought we were going to find a 100 pieces of him like the boat," said Herald Island resident Michael Reeves after rescuers and residents rushed into the water on Saturday evening.

-The explosion that ripped a boat to pieces sounded like a "sonic boom" and blew out a window at a Herald Island home.
+The explosion - believed to have been caused by an LPG leak - ripped Mike Lawler's boat to pieces and sounded like a "sonic boom", said another resident, Mark Kayes.

-Resident Mark Kayes called police immediately after hearing the "sonic boom" which was so loud it blew out one of his windows.
+Kayes called police immediately and said the explosion was so powerful, it blew out one of his windows.

-The reconditioned boat a family friend had called home for the past year had been destroyed in a tremendous explosion.
+The reconditioned boat that Lawler had called home for the past year had been destroyed.

 There was nearly "nothing left" of the 36-foot boat, just pieces of debris being pushed around by the current as the wreckage sunk away from sight.